apache/drill/_docs/configure-drill/securing-drill/080-configuring-plain-security.md

 ## Connecting with SQLLine

-When Plain user authentication is enabled with PAM, each user that accesses the drillbit process through a client, such as SQLLine, must provide username and password credentials for access.
+When Plain user authentication is enabled with PAM, each user that accesses the Drillbit process through a client, such as SQLLine, must provide username and password credentials for access.
 Users can include the `–n` and `–p` parameters with their username and password when launching SQLLine.

 **Example**